Biology of Antarctic Fishes 2013

 The loss of hemoglobin is considered a neutral mutation; one that neither enhances nor reduces fitness.
 However, the team hypothesizes that the loss of hemoglobin may be an advantage because hemoglobin promotes the formation of reactive oxygen species that damage macromolecules.
 Overall, the team's research was aimed at understanding the unique physiological and biochemical traits that have arisen in fishes during their evolution in the chronically cold waters of the Southern Ocean.

 Where Are They?

-Members of the research team will board the Research Vessel (R/V) Laurence M. Gould in Punta Arenas, Chile for an approximately four-day voyage to Palmer Station, Antarctica across the Drake Passage, infamously known for its rough seas.
-The team will travel to Punta Arenas by plane and must arrive two days prior to the ship leaving the dock to receive their cold weather field clothing.
+Members of the research team boarded the Research Vessel (R/V) Laurence M. Gould in Punta Arenas, Chile for a four-day voyage to Palmer Station, Antarctica across the Drake Passage, infamously known for its rough seas.
+The team first traveled to Punta Arenas by plane and had to arrive two days prior to the ship leaving the dock to receive their cold weather field clothing.
 Palmer Station is operated by the U.S. Antarctic Program and is among the smallest of three United States research stations located in Antarctica.
 During the austral summer up to 44 people live and work at the station, with that number going down to between 15 and 20 during the winter months.

 Meet the Team